 What birds can you legally shoot in Alberta?

-Be careful in shooting birds in Alberta, especially game birds, because the province has many protected birds.
+Be careful when shooting birds in Alberta, especially game birds, because the province has many protected birds.
 However, you can still legally shoot birds like crows, pigeons, magpies, and ravens.

 When hunting birds in Canada, you must have a keen eye on bird identification to avoid getting in trouble with the law.
 Remember that the province is a habitat for many protected bird species.